cqhclk/OpenGWF/README.md

-# 🌐 OpenGWF: A Comprehensive Survey and Collection of Grid-based Weather Forecasting Models
+# 🌐 OpenGWF: A Comprehensive Collection of Grid-based Weather Forecasting Models

 ## ⬇️ Installation
 This project provides a Conda environment configuration file (environment.yml).
 Users can easily reproduce the complete runtime environment for all grid-based weather forecasting models with the following commands: